 Noticeboard & Leaderboard

 That's right, folks!
-The last week of the season is upon us and that means it's time to put up or shut up!
-There's one regular event left on Sunday, followed by wildcard events on Monday and Wednesday (next Thursday's event will be the start of our new season, The Dog Days).
+The last games of the season are upon us and that means it's time to put up or shut up!
+Only 64 players will make the championship to compete for over $2500 worth of prizes and awards!
+Make sure you've played 8 tournaments and if you're not in the top 62, you're going to need a wildcard spot.
+The wildcard events will be on Thursday and Sunday (Monday September 1st's event will be the start of our new season, the freshly re-titled Harvest Moon Showdown).
 Let's rehash the details for you:

 A wildcard spot can be earned by the player who meets all of the following requirements:

 You don't need to win, but it won't be a walk in the park!
-By my count, 43 of you are still in the running for a wildcard entry to the championship.
-So, bring your A-game on Monday and Wednesday!
+By my count, 79 of you are still in the running for a wildcard entry to the championship.
+So, bring your A-game on Thursday and Sunday of next week!
 If no one meets all the criteria, the 63rd-place player will snag an invite, and the 64th-place player will also get a shot if neither night yields a wildcard.
 Did I mention we'll be drawing for tables on both wildcard events?
 Don't get too comfy before I get there and good luck!

 Player Eligibility